Deciding which are the best soccer leagues in the World is not easy.

 Like Brazil, Argentina’s national football team is also one of the most powerful teams.

-It’s no wonder that the Argentinian domestic league produces a great number of promising stars and is the origin of legendary footballers like Diego Armando Maradona, Gabriel Batistuta, Di Stéfano, Kun Agüero and, of course, Lionel Messi.
+It’s no wonder then that the Argentinian domestic league keeps a countless number of promising stars and is the origin of legendary footballers like Diego Armando Maradona, Gabriel Batistuta, Di Stéfano, Kun Agüero and, of course, Lionel Messi.

 Attending a live Argentine Primera División match is undoubtedly a lifetime experience.
 The boiling and, many times, dangerous atmosphere is definitely hard to forget.